Skatterbrainz/cpsug-examples-aug2019/README.md

 ### Warning: Markdown Standards

-There are two (2) main "common standards" for Markdown specifications:
+Technically, there is no single Markdown "standard".
+There are two (2) popular "common standards" for Markdown specifications:

 * CommonMark
-* GFM (GitHub Flavored Markdown) <-- this page is GFM
+* GFM (GitHub Flavored Markdown)

+This page is GFM since it runs on GitHub (use the "Raw" view link above to see the source formatting).

 More: [https://en.wikipedia.org/wiki/Markdown#Standardization](https://en.wikipedia.org/wiki/Markdown#Standardization)